 Six years later, I see the progress I’ve made but I’m still obsessed with recreating beautiful ready-to-wear tops and pay regular visits to high end retail websites for inspiration.

 Julie Starr and I designed a tunic bodice for The Tunic Bible that would accommodate unlimited neckline variations.
-After the book was published, we began customizing necklines with purchased appliqués, but at last I have the capability to actually embroider necklines.
+After the book was published, we began customizing necklines with purchased appliqués, but at last I have the capability to embroider customized necklines.

-So this is my first tunic with a custom embroidered neckline, making this garment a dream come true!
+This is my first tunic with a custom embroidered neckline, making this garment a dream come true!

-I wouldn’t exactly call the following steps a tutorial just yet, but in case you want to know what I did, here goes…….
+I wouldn’t exactly call the following steps a tutorial just yet, but in case you want to know what I did, here goes…

 3. Cut a piece of fabric slightly larger than the front bodice pattern.

 4. Place the design approximately 2″ below the edge of the fabric.
 This should allow enough space for the pattern piece placement after the embroidery is completed.

 The photos below show my practice sample embroidered in a single color just like the pattern download.

 6. Cut a piece of fashion fabric a little larger than your embroidery design.
 This will be your facing.
 Stabilize the facing with your preferred method.
 In the sample I used a layer of organza.
 For the garment I applied Pellon EK 130 Easy Knit fusible interfacing to the facing.

 7. Place the facing over the embroidery design right sides together